David Alleyne (footballer)

-Dave Alleyne (born 15 February 1972) is a Barbadian footballer who played as a midfielder for Livingston.
+David Ricardo Alleyne (born 15 February 1972) is a Barbadian footballer who played as a midfielder for Livingston.

 Club career

-Barbados

 Alleyne began his career playing for Lambada in his native Barbados.

-Scotland

 In 1994, he moved to Scotland along with compatriot Horace Stoute and signed for Meadowbank Thistle after a successful trial period.
 Alleyne made five appearances for the club.

 He remained with the club as they relocated and were renamed Livingston in 1995.
 He made 45 appearances for Livingston and scored 3 goals.

+In 1998, he returned to Barbados to play for Silver Sands.

 International career

 Alleyne was called up to represent Barbados on several occasions and was capped six times.
+He debuted in the 1–0 friendly loss against Jamaica on 18 March 1990, and he represented Barbados during 1994 and 1998 FIFA World Cup qualification.